The Swim Guide

 About the spot:

-A swimming spot guaranteed to make you smile!
-This is a gorgeous natural pool in Raundalselva with crystal clear water, easily accessible from the road.
+This spot har the cutest nickname “The Smiling Pool”.
+This is a gorgeous natural pool in the river Raundalselva with crystal clear water, and it is easily accessible from the road.
 The rocks on the side are great to jump from.
 If water levels are especially low you can climb up the river, under the bridge.
 We recommend spending a nigth at Kårdal Mountain Lodge to give yourself enough time to explore the area.
 Mjølfjell is a great place to enjoy the Norwegian mountains, hikes and swimming.
 If you are unsure about where to start - contact Wild Voss to get your own guide!

 How to get there: